chronosphereio/calyptia-core-fluent-bit-dummy/README.md

-# Calyptia Enterprise template plugin
+# Calyptia Enterprise Dummy plugin

-A Calyptia Enterprise plugin template.
+A Calyptia Enterprise plugin providing dummy input.

-**TODO: change all references to the template repository to the correct name**

-The canonical source of this repository including all copyright and licensing information is here: https://github.com/calyptia/enterprise-plugin-template
+The canonical source of this repository including all copyright and licensing information is here: https://github.com/calyptia/enterprise-plugin-dummy
 ## Plugin architecture

 The intention is that every plugin provides a tarball in its release per architecture.